JunzeHe0714/junzehe0714.github.io/contents/home.md

 picture on the upper right corner was taken in August 2024 at the Super Nintendo World in Universal Studios Japan.
 It is very interesting there!
 I'm standing inside that green chimney.

-I am very pleased to have entered the research field under the guidance of Professor [Jinbiao Wu](https://faculty.csu.edu.cn/wujinbiao/zh_CN/index.htm) from the School of Mathematics and Statistics, Central South University, during my sophomore year, and our main research focused on issues related to operations research and optimization.
+I am grateful to have begun my research journey under the guidance of Professor [Jinbiao Wu](https://faculty.csu.edu.cn/wujinbiao/zh_CN/index.htm) at the School of Mathematics and Statistics, Central South University, during my sophomore year, with a primary focus on operations research and optimization.

 #### Email
 junzehe@csu.edu.cn\